ethanruhe/high-performance-r/Tutorial.md

 ```
 Functionally there are two possible ways R could create the resulting ```a``` vector: it could modify the original object, or it could create a copy of the object and modify that before having the object's name point to the modified copy.
 Obviously the latter is much, much slower.
 Depending on the implementation, R can function either way.

 If only one name references the value of an object (i.e., points to the memory address of the value), then R will modify an object in place.
-If multiple names reference the same value, R will copy the object and then modify it (copy-on-modify).
+If multiple names reference the same value, R will copy the object and then modify it (sometimes called "copy-on-modify").

 The function ```refs()``` (from ```library(pryr)```) will list how many names reference a particular value, although this is only an estimate and not completely reliable.
 ```{r}